 Founded in 1887 and intended by its founder, Dr William Laidlaw Purves, to be a rival to St Andrew’s in the South of England, St George’s is consistently ranked amongst the leading courses in the World.
 The Club occupied a unique place in the history of golf, because Royal St. George’s was the first place outside of Scotland that The Open Championship was played in 1894.
-It has hosted 14 Open Championships overall, with the 15th time being in 2020, hosting the 149th Open Championship.
+It has hosted 15 Open Championships overall, with the 15th time being in 2021 when it hosted the 149th Open Championship.
 To play this course, all golfers must have a handicap of 18 or below.
+The golf Club lies next to major golf destinations including Princes Golf Club and Royal Cinque Ports.
+The best way to experience the three great Kent golf courses is by staying for a weekend in the Princes Lodge and playing all three golf courses.
+Various images supplied by Gary Lisbon.

 The course breaks from convention right from the first few holes in terms of layout; each nine is broadly circular, instead of the traditional out and back layout.
 Lacking trees, the undulating countryside that makes up much of the topography in Kent also characterises the wild flowers, dune grasses, and sandy terrain that is found at Royal St. George’s Golf Club.
 Its commanding views over Pegwell Bay enable the golf course to be established as a classic seaside links course, despite not being in Scotland or Ireland.